There are many who wonder what the difference is between the Shelby GT350 vs. GT350R, so we at LMR provide this article for all the insight you need!

 Many people wonder about the difference between the Shelby GT350 and GT350R so we made this article to discuss everything that separates the two.
 While many factors are similar between the two naturally aspirated, high RPM screamers, there are key differences that really set them apart from each other.
 Additionally, check the link for the article below that discusses both the GT350 and R models as well as every S550 model year that was created.

-While the price of these two Ford Mustang Shelby GT350’s might seem like a huge amount, what you get for the price is well worth it!
-Starting in 2015, the GT350 comes in starting at around $50k, and the GT350R starting around $63k.
+While the price of these two Ford Mustang Shelby GT350s might seem like a huge amount, what you get for the price is well worth it!
+Starting in 2015, the GT350 comes in at around $50k, and the GT350R at around $63k.

 What really separates the GT350R from the base model is its success on the track.
-Some key additions to the “R” are heavy-duty springs to create a stiffer feeling suspension as well as coolers for the engine oil, differential, and trans fluid.
+Some key additions to the “R” are heavy-duty springs to create a stiffer feeling suspension and coolers for the engine oil, differential, and trans fluid.
 When putting these two Shelby Mustangs head to head, the “R” variant beats the standard GT350 on 0-60 times and quarter-mile times (3.9 vs 4.1 and 12.1 @ 119.6 mph vs. 12.4 @ 117.8).
-These times are not Shelby GT500 territory but for a track-minded, high revving v8, they are very respectable!
+These times are not Shelby GT500 territory, but for a track-minded, high-revving v8, they are very respectable!

-This difference is most likely because of the rotating mass difference with the wheels that we touched on.
+This difference is most likely because of the rotating mass difference with the wheels we touched.
 As we stated earlier, these engines are the same with an output of 526 horsepower and 429 lb/ft. of torque.
 After the dyno results between the two, 4 horsepower is not a difference-maker.
 The weight indeed is showing to be, however, more on the track than on paper.

 Additionally, Michelin Pilot Sport Cup 2 tires came equipped on the 16’-18’ “R”s and didn’t become available on both models until 2019.
 These were so essential because they are specifically designed for road racing and tight cornered rides.
 Plus, the 20% deeper tread keeps you moving efficiently even in rain.

 Another huge upgrade is the carbon fiber grille opening.
-Even though both versions come with this grille opening, in 2019 both versions were introduced with a smaller opening that helps cool air as it enters the car.
+Even though both versions come with this grille opening, in 2019, they were introduced with a smaller opening that helps cool air as it enters the car.

-Lastly, a big improvement is the carbon-fiber wing and larger splitter.
+Lastly, the carbon-fiber wing and larger splitter greatly improve this vehicle.
 This wing is completely unique to the “R” and is completely functional.
 Both the splitter and wing were created to not only reduce lift but create downforce as well.
 Check out our GT350 track pack spoiler install if you need help installing one of these yourself!

 At the end of the day, it depends on personal preference.
 If you love the track and want the best performance possible, we couldn’t recommend a more suitable vehicle with the Shelby name at the best price.
 As always, Ford continues to make performance Mustangs ahead of the pack because of its cheaper price point compared to its competitors.

-We here at LMR have owned both of the vehicles and can say while both are great, the GT350R is well worth the money.
+We here at LMR have owned both vehicles and can say that while both are great, the GT350R is well worth the money.
 This is just another reason we at LMR.com pride ourselves on being the “real” Mustang enthusiasts!